seemoo-lab/wisec2017_nexmon_jammer_reproducibility/README.md

 repository to make all our measured data sets as well as the MATLAB scripts to evaluate them and create plots for the paper available to the public.
-Sharing these data should not only ease reproducibility, it should also allow fellow researchers to get started with our code and build their own research on it.
+Sharing these data should not only ease reproducibility, it should also allow fellow researchers to get started with our code and base their own research on it.